 Sometimes, like with D&C, Joseph made revisions or translated the same passage differently.
 Sometimes he preached according to the KJV, not the JST.
 And usually, the Book of Mormon matches the KJV, not the JST.
 These are difficult things to account for, if you assume that revelation is dictated by God.

 Grant Underwood, another BYU professor, gave a fantastic BYUH devotional about “Relishing the Revisions: Joseph Smith and the Revelatory Process” and also has a BYU Studies article called “Revelation, Text, and Revision: Insight from the Book of Commandments and Revelations.”
 He also presents strong evidence against a dictation model of revelation.

-The preeminent scholar of the text of the D&C, Robert Woodford, wrote several articles in The Ensign which militate against divine dictation, like this one and that already quoted above.
+The preeminent scholar of the text of the D&C, Robert Woodford, wrote several articles in The Ensign which militate against divine dictation, like this one.

 Joseph Smith did not receive all these revelations as word-for-word dictations from the Lord (although he may have received some this way).
 Rather, he received inspiration and wrote the revelations using his own words, often couched in Victorian English.

 Revelation can work more than one way, of course, but presenting a “dictation” model as THE WAY we got the Old Testament overreaches dangerously, in my view, by presenting it as THE PRIMARY WAY prophets get revelation.
 This is too simple and too rigid, and also can’t account for modern or ancient scripture.
 Why are we teaching Seminary this way?
 Why not teach explicitly that revelation is a process, that scripture is usually God’s word in human words?
 (A simpler and fantastic version of that book is this one.)

 This idea of revelation as process, as divine/human collaboration, makes much more sense of the difficulties of the Old Testament that are much much harder to square with faith if the whole thing was just dictated by God.